conradakunga/Blog/_posts/2024-12-05-ordered-dictionary-improvements-in-net-9.md

 spies.Add(ConsoleColor.Yellow, new int[] { 1, 3, 4, 4, 5 });
 ```

-This type safety issue has been addressed in .NET 9 where a [generic verision of the OrderedDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ordereddictionary-2?view=net-9.0) has been introduced.
+This type safety issue has been addressed in .NET 9 where a [generic version of the OrderedDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ordereddictionary-2?view=net-9.0) has been introduced.

-The code now looks like this, and the compiler enforces the types at insertion point.
+The code now looks like this, and the compiler enforces the types at the insertion point.

 ```csharp
 var spies = new OrderedDictionary<string, string>();